Chandramukhi (2022 film)

 Chandramukhi was originally announced as a Diwali 2021 release, but it was postponed due to the COVID-19 pandemic in India and finally had its theatrically released on 29 April 2022.
 It received positive reviews from critics, with praise directed to the cinematography, theme, music, and performances by its lead actors, especially Khanvilkar for her portrayal of Chandra.
-The film was a commercial success, grossing ₹18 crore (US$2.3 million) and becoming the fifth highest-grossing Marathi film of 2022.
+The film received various accolades; it won three awards at the 60th Maharashtra State Film Awards out of four nominations, including Best Actress (Khanvilkar) and Best Supporting Actress (Deshpande).
+It received 12 nominations at the Filmfare Marathi Awards, including Best Film, Best Director (Oak), Best Actor (Kothare), and Best Actress, and won 3 awards, including Best Music Director (Ajay-Atul) and Best Female Playback Singer (Ambekar).
+At the Fakt Marathi Cine Sanman, it received 14 nominations and won six, including Best Actress, Best Supporting Actress, and Best Cinematography.
+Additionally, it won five Zee Chitra Gaurav Puraskar, four Pravah Picture Awards, and three Maharashtracha Favourite Kon Awards.
+The film was a commercial success, grossing ₹24 crore at the worldwide box office, becoming the fourth highest-grossing Marathi film of 2022 and the nineteenth highest grossing Marathi film of that time.